Park Place Lodge

 Fernie Trails & Ski Touring Club

-Fernie Trails & Ski Touring Club operates three backcountry cabins and builds and manages trails for skiing, biking and hiking.
+The Fernie Trails & Ski Touring Club operates three backcountry cabins and is an advocate for non-motorized backcountry access.

 Gearhub Sports